bmuriithi1/mars-rover-program/README.md

 **UPDATE 23/02/22**: branch v2-fixed-bugs-and-added-tests contains bug fixes and added test coverage for bugs uncovered.
-Use this instead.
+Use executable from this branch instead to run the program (see instructions on executing program below).

 # Robot Motion Script